UKGovLD/registry-core/doc/notes.md

 ## Future redesign for scale

-   * Separate out the UI as per the conceptual architecture
    * Switch to a message-oriented design for connecting the registry core logic to the store, indexers and other possible data consumers - but what message structure BSON encoding? support pub/sub for e.g. watcher API
    * plugin architecture for validators, use ServiceLoader machinery for that?